KatherLab/STAMP/README.md

-# STAMP
+# STAMP protocol
-Solid Tumor Associative Modeling in Pathology
+A protocol for Solid Tumor Associative Modeling in Pathology